muratk3n/thirdwave/en/README.md

 ---

+@KGforNYC sounds competent, but not prog enough.

+---

 Adams, isn't that the guy saying he'll be packing if elected mayor?
 And a Democrat..?

 ---

-🔥🔥🔥

-@KGforNYC
+Burn

+"@KGforNYC

-During COVID I delivered a million meals a day, while Eric Adams wrote a cookbook.
+During COVID I delivered a million meals a day, while Eric Adams wrote a cookbook"

 ---